 They describe a new method of exercise intended to stabilize the joints of the spine rather than simply strengthening the overall musculature.
-They introduced the idea that motion must be strictly limited or results would be poor; this was the beginning of core stabilization.
+They introduced the idea that motion must be strictly limited or results would be poor; I believe that this was the beginning of core stabilization.

 Previously, in most musculoskeletal pain syndromes, treatment plans were aimed at treating the muscles.
 However, stretching a tight muscle or strengthening an inhibited muscle may be counterproductive to joint stability.
 Appreciation of the ligamento-muscular reflex in our diagnosis and treatment regimens has been lacking, yet it embodies one of the most important concepts in understanding and correcting musculoskeletal pain and dysfunction.

 Ligaments are regulators of muscle tone; when injured, they send signals to the muscles to either turn on or turn off, in order to protect the joint that contains the sprained ligaments.
 This is done by activating the muscles that would stabilize the SI joint and inhibiting the muscles that would destabilize it.
 In other words, the ligaments act to protect themselves and use the muscles to do it.